leodido/dockerfiles/sphinxsearch:2.2.2-beta/README.md

 ## Usage

-The simplest usage case is to start a Sphinx Search container, attach to it and do whatever you want inside it:
+The simplest usage case is to start a Sphinx Search container, attach to it and do whatever you want with it:

 ```
-docker run -i -t leodido/sphinxsearch:2.1.6 /bin/bash
+docker run -i -t leodido/sphinxsearch /bin/bash
 ```

 ### Daemonized usage (1)

-Assume hat we want to index our documents into some real-time indexes.
+Assume that we want to index our documents into some real-time indexes.

 Given a Sphinx Search configuration file (e.g., `sphinx.conf`) in our current directory (i.e., `$PWD`), we have to share its content with the container using docker option `-v`.

-We also want to expose `9306` port to query Sphinx Search from the host machine.
+We also want to link to exposed `9306` port to query Sphinx Search from the host machine.

 So, the command to run a **daemonized instance** of this container is:

 ```
-SS=$(docker run -i -t -v $PWD:/usr/local/etc -p 9306 -d leodido/sphinxsearch:2.1.6 ./searchd.sh)
+SS=$(docker run -i -t -v $PWD:/usr/local/etc -p 9306 -d leodido/sphinxsearch ./searchd.sh)
 ```

 Now we want to see to which host address it has been linked: